[I opened this window before midnight so it would post to July 4th ;-)]

 Here's Glen getting some help from my cousin Erin building a second grill for us (there were 12 at dinner the second night and we needed some more space to cook).
 She's going to be my junior bridesmaid.

 I wish this picture had come out, but of course I always screw up the good ones.
-I like to play with all the manual settings on my camera, but then I always forget to change them back when I go to take my next shot.

 Here's my cousin JoeJoe building a mini book/CD shelf with a "little" help from my PopPop.